codebykat/blog/source/_posts/2012-07-23-remote-api-authentication-with-rails-3-using-activeresource-and-devise.markdown

 I'll talk about the configuration for each of these separately, and then some of the integration work (read: hacking) I had to do to get everything running smoothly.

-**Security Note:** This setup is **completely insecure** if used over HTTP (since email/password are sent in plaintext).
+**Security Warning!** This setup is **completely insecure** if used over HTTP (since email/password are sent in plaintext).
 You definitely want to ensure that your front end communicates with your backend strictly via HTTPS in order to protect against man-in-the-middle attacks.

 ## <a id='backend'>Part 1: The Backend</a>